danielbodnar/awesome-stars/README.md

 - [crate-ci/typos](https://github.com/crate-ci/typos) - Source code spell checker
 - [solidiquis/erdtree](https://github.com/solidiquis/erdtree) - A modern, cross-platform, multi-threaded, and general purpose filesystem and disk-usage utility that is aware of .gitignore and hidden file rules.
 - [1Password/typeshare](https://github.com/1Password/typeshare) - Typeshare is the ultimate tool for synchronizing your type definitions between Rust and other languages for seamless FFI.
-- [sigoden/proxyfor](https://github.com/sigoden/proxyfor) - A simple and portable proxy for capturing HTTP and HTTPS traffic.
+- [sigoden/proxyfor](https://github.com/sigoden/proxyfor) - A lightweight proxy for monitoring HTTP, HTTPS, and WebSocket traffic.
 - [sigoden/upt](https://github.com/sigoden/upt) - Universal Package-management Tool for any OS.
 - [LyonSyonII/run](https://github.com/LyonSyonII/run) - Run commands in the languages you love!
 - [Lisprez/so_stupid_search](https://github.com/Lisprez/so_stupid_search) - It's my honor to drive you fucking fire faster, to have more time with your Family and Sunshine.This tool is for those who often want to search for a string Deeply into a directory in Recursive mode,